Sie befinden sich hier

 Our Clinical Cooperation Unit Neuroimmunology and Brain Tumor Immunology – a joint research division of the Medical Faculty Mannheim, Heidelberg University and the German Cancer Research Center aims at understanding and therapeutically exploiting the control of CNS autoimmunity and at developing novel immunotherapeutic approaches for brain tumors.
 To this end, we are developing innovative animal models and working with patient material.
 The overall aim of these works is the rapid translation of the findings into clinical studies and to implement an iterative cycle of target discovery and treatment development (Figure 1).

-These efforts are embedded in several collaborative research efforts such as the Collaborative Research Centers SFB1389 and SFB1366, the Hertie Network of Excellence in Clinical Neuroscience, the Research Training Group 2099, the Helmholtz Future Topic Immunology and Inflammation, the German Cancer Consortium and the Helmholtz Institute for Translational Oncology.
+These efforts are embedded in several collaborative research efforts such as the Collaborative Research Centers SFB1389 and SFB1366, the Hertie Network of Excellence in Clinical Neuroscience, the Research Training Groups RTG2099, and RTG2727 the Helmholtz Future Topic Immunology and Inflammation, the German Cancer Consortium and the Helmholtz Institute for Translational Oncology.

 Metabolic control of autoimmunity and antitumor immunity

 In recent years, we have identified key metabolic events that regulate immune responses in the context of multiple sclerosis and brain tumors These findings have opened new perspectives on the development of immunotherapeutic drugs.